YAMJ/yamj-v3-plugins/README.md

 ### yamj3-plugin-thetvdb
 > Holds the TheTvTb plugin for movie/artwork scanning

+### yamj3-plugin-trailersland
+> Holds the TrailersLand plugin for trailer scanning

 ### yamj3-plugin-transliterate
 > Holds the transliteration plugin for identifier transliteration